Off the Beaten Path

 Welcome to Magical Colombia!
 Your adventure begins in beautiful Bogota, Colombia’s Capital City, situated 8k feet above sea level in the heart of the Andes Mountains.
 Spend the first part of your trip exploring the historic city center, its countless museums and art galleries, and the colorful and diverse Paloquemao Market.
 Your English speaking guide will accompany you throughout this urban adventure, and will even take you to the Monserrate Sanctuary where you’ll have a view of the sprawling metropolis below from a viewpoint over 10k feet high.

-From Bogota you will head the the most south-eastern part of the country, into the Amazon Rainforest in the Putumayo Department.
+From Bogota you will head the part of the country, into the Amazon Rainforest in the Putumayo Department.
 You will enjoy hiking (or canoeing in the wet season) to rivers and stunning waterfalls, wildlife encounters, rafting, and learning all about ancestral traditions and plant medicine.

 You’ll take a private transfer from the Amazon to step back into time in one of Colombia’s most renowned archaeological sites.
 But before, you will take a detour to the first National Park in the country, the Gaucharos Cave, which gets its name from the guácharo bird, who, similar to bats, leave the cave at night in search of food.